 Cancers of the renal pelvis and ureters are usually transitional cell carcinomas (TCCs) and occasionally squamous cell carcinomas.
 Symptoms include hematuria and sometimes pain.
 Diagnosis is by CT, cytology, and sometimes biopsy.
 Treatment is surgery.

 TCC of the renal pelvis accounts for about 7 to 15% of all kidney tumors.
 TCC of the ureters accounts for about 4% of upper tract tumors.
-Risk factors are the same as those for bladder cancer.
+Risk factors are the same as those for bladder cancer (smoking, excess phenacetin use, long-term cyclophosphamide use, chronic irritation, exposure to certain chemicals).
 Also, inhabitants of the Balkans with endemic familial nephropathy are inexplicably predisposed to develop upper tract TCC.

 Symptoms and Signs

 Most patients present with hematuria; dysuria and frequency may occur if the bladder also is involved.
 Colicky pain may accompany obstruction (see Obstructive Uropathy).
 Uncommonly, hydronephrosis results from a renal pelvic tumor.